-Also read/skim the attached ProposedTopicIdeas.pdf document for a variety of topics.
+Also read/skim the topic ideas document posted on t-square for a variety of topics.
 These are not intended to be a blueprint to your paper, but rather topics that might catch your interest.

 Generate as many interesting sounding issues as you can for a while, then leave your list alone.
 Later, come back to your list and choose one of the issues as your major research topic for this paper.
 During the term, keep a log of your research activities and be ready, in class discussion, to explain what kinds of arguments or evidence turned out to be most persuasive in helping you to take a stand.